 Signing the Lease

-- personal care and assistance services you chose to include in your lease
+- personal care and assistance services you have chosen and their cost

 Each month, you pay the total monthly rent set out in the lease.